Acuña hits 16th HR, ties for MLB lead as Braves beat Nats

 TRAINER’S ROOM

 Nationals: Robles was reinstated from the injured list after being sidelined with a right ankle sprain.
-Manager Dave Martinez said he will likely return to the lineup Tuesday. … Martinez added that Erick Fedde (illness) needs a rehab start before returning and is an unlikely candidate to start Wednesday.
+Martinez said he will likely return to the lineup Tuesday. … Martinez added that Erick Fedde (illness) needs a rehab start before returning and is an unlikely candidate to start Wednesday.

 Braves: RHP Shane Greene has back discomfort as he warms up for the season at Triple-A Gwinnett.
 He was scheduled to pitch Sunday but was pushed back until Tuesday when the Stripers open a homestand.